Jaycar-Electronics/Two-Player-Pong/readme.md

 The DMD library can support multiple panels, so there’s no reason that you can’t make a bigger display- you might just need to change the sketch to suit.

-## 3D Printable Bracket:
+## 3D Printable Bracket

 We've included a 3D printable bracket in this repo!
+Check the `panel-bracket.stl` file in this project and have a go of printing it on one of our [XC4210](https://jaycar.com.au/p/XC4210) printers!